-Our Children and Family Officers can provide support and advocacy services to both deaf and hearing parents with deaf children.
-We also support deaf children from birth to 17 years and their siblings
+Our Children and Families Officers can provide support and advocacy services to both deaf and hearing parents with deaf children.
+We also support deaf children from birth to 17 years, their siblings, friends and wider family.

 Often when children are first diagnosed with a hearing loss parents are unsure of where they will get support and how they will be able to help their child.
 Our aim is to help families feel confident in doing this.

 We encourage deaf children to become independent and confident individuals through activities we run, giving them the opportunity to develop themselves in a safe environment and to feel happy and secure with their deaf identify.

 We are happy to attend meetings in school and elsewhere to support and advocate for you if you find it difficult to say how you feel or express what you think your child needs.
 Give us a call or drop us an email

 We offer six sessions of basic sign language free of charge for families of deaf children.
 The sessions are fun and based around games, songs and activities.